alebridegroom/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-The purpose of this analysis is to tell whether a borrower is credit worthy and to prevent the lender from loosing money.
-We will use machine learning method to predict whether there are healthy or unhealthy loans.
-We did value counts of the loan status with 0 being healthy and 1 being unhealty.
-The methods we used are LogisticRegression model.
+The purpose of this analysis is to tell whether a borrower is credit-worthy and to prevent the lender from losing money.
+The banks would like to know whether the loan is safe to give or not.
+We will use machine learning methods to predict whether there are healthy or unhealthy loans.
+The data set we are using shows lending activity from a peer-to-peer lending services company.
+We did value counts of the loan status with 0 being healthy and 1 being unhealthy.
+The method we used is.
+LogisticRegression model and OverSharingSampling.

 ## Results